realA10001986/Time-Circuits-Display/README.md

 #### Time zone and Time

-The next step in initial configuration is to set the TCD's time zone.
+The next step is to set the TCD's time zone.
 If the time zone isn't properly configured, the TCD will show a wrong time, and DST (daylight saving) will not be switched on/off correctly.

 Click on "Settings" on the Config Portal's main page, and specify your [time zone](#-time-zone).
 Then click "SAVE"; the TCD will reboot.